Altered level of consciousness: Differential diagnosis

 A lowered level of consciousness indicate a deficit in brain function.
 Level of consciousness can be lowered when the brain receives insufficient oxygen (as occurs in hypoxia); insufficient blood (as occurs in shock, in children for example due to intussusception); or has an alteration in the brain's chemistry.
+Conditions of the heart and conditions of the lungs can alter consciousness.
 Metabolic disorders such as diabetes mellitus and uremia can alter consciousness.
 Hypo- or hypernatremia (decreased and elevated levels of sodium, respectively) as well as dehydration can also produce an altered LOC.
 A pH outside of the range the brain can tolerate will also alter LOC.
 Exposure to drugs (e.g. alcohol) or toxins may also lower LOC, as may a core temperature that is too high or too low (hyperthermia or hypothermia).
 Increases in intracranial pressure (the pressure within the skull) can also cause altered LOC.
 It can result from traumatic brain injury such as concussion.
-Stroke and intracranial hemorrhage are other causes.
+Ischemic stroke and brain bleeding are other causes of altered consciousness.
 Infections of the central nervous system may also be associated with decreased LOC; for example, an altered LOC is the most common symptom of encephalitis.
 Neoplasms within the intracranial cavity can also affect consciousness, as can epilepsy and post-seizure states.
 A decreased LOC can also result from a combination of factors.

 A concussion, which is a mild traumatic brain injury (MTBI) may result in decreased LOC.